Table of Contents

 • Skipping Norwegian classes

-• Forgetting documentation like pay slips or tax returns
+• Forgetting documentation like pay slips

-• Overstaying abroad for extended periods
+• staying abroad for extended periods

 Real-Life Case Studies

-Case 1: Maria, Germany – Language Challenge
+Case 1: Maria from Canada – Language Challenge

-Case 3: Anna, Poland – Family Immigration
+Case 3: Salina from India – Family Immigration

 These stories show that planning ahead is key.

-FAQ: New Rules for Permanent Residence
+FAQ: Rules for Permanent Residence

 1. How long must I live in Norway?

-2. Are Norwegian language classes mandatory?
+2. Are Norwegian Language Classes Mandatory?

 3. Does my income matter?